grafana/pyroscope/docs/sources/reference-pyroscope-architecture/components/ingester.md

 ---
-title: "Grafana Phlare ingester"
+title: "Pyroscope ingester"
 menuTitle: "Ingester"
 description: "The ingester writes incoming profiles to long-term storage."
 weight: 30
+aliases:
+  - /docs/phlare/latest/reference-phlare-architecture/components/ingester/
 ---

-# Grafana Phlare ingester
+# Pyroscope ingester

-The ingester is a stateful component that writes incoming profiles first to [on disk storage]({{< relref "../about-grafana-phlare-architecture/index.md#long-term-storage" >}}) on the write path and returns series samples for queries on the read path.
+The ingester is a stateful component that writes incoming profiles first to [on disk storage]({{< relref "../about-grafana-pyroscope-architecture/index.md#long-term-storage" >}}) on the write path and returns series samples for queries on the read path.

 Incoming profiles from [distributors]({{< relref "distributor.md" >}}) are not immediately written to the long-term storage but are either kept in ingesters memory or offloaded to ingesters disk.
 Eventually, all profiles are written to disk and periodically uploaded to the long-term storage.
 For this reason, the [queriers]({{< relref "querier.md" >}}) might need to fetch samples from both ingesters and long-term storage while executing a query on the read path.

-Any Grafana Phlare component that calls the ingesters starts by first looking up ingesters registered in the [hash ring]({{< relref "../hash-ring/index.md" >}}) to determine which ingesters are available.
+Any Pyroscope component that calls the ingesters starts by first looking up ingesters registered in the [hash ring]({{< relref "../hash-ring/index.md" >}}) to determine which ingesters are available.
 Each ingester could be in one of the following states:

 - `PENDING`<br />